-As has previously been said, Engineered Floors and the EF Contract brand consider conservation at the core of sustainability.
+As has previously been said, Engineered Floors and the J+J Flooring brand consider conservation at the core of sustainability.
 Preventing excessive or inefficient use of natural resources and the preservation and protection of the environment is the foundation of our environmental stewardship.
 This is the inspiration for our total environmental efforts which include:

-- More than 5 million pounds of waste diverted from landfills since 2016, including recycling 3 million pounds, and sending 710,000 pounds of materials waste to our energy from waste partner. - All EF Contract adhesives comply with the Carpet and Rug Institute's Green Label Plus Testing Program for Indoor Air Quality.
-Using scientifically established standards, Green Label Plus ensures that customers are purchasing from among the lowest emitting carpet, adhesive and cushion products on the market. - EF Contract Nexus Cushion products have achieved a carbon neutral status through the purchasing of carbon offsets. - Increasing the volume of recycled content in our products using post-industrial and preconsumer recycled content, as well as continuing to find innovative options for recycled and recyclable materials is an important part of our sustainability journey.
+- More than 5 million pounds of waste diverted from landfills since 2016, including recycling 3 million pounds, and sending 710,000 pounds of materials waste to our energy from waste partner. - Increasing the volume of recycled content in our products through the use of post-industrial and pre-consumer recycled content, as well as continuing to find innovative options for recycled and recyclable materials is an important part of our sustainability journey. - All J+J Flooring adhesives comply with the Carpet and Rug Institute's Green Label Plus Testing Program for Indoor Air Quality.
+Using scientifically established standards, Green Label Plus ensures that customers are purchasing from among the lowest emitting carpet, adhesive and cushion products on the market. - J+J flooring Nexus Cushion products have achieved a carbon neutral status through the purchasing of carbon offsets. - Learn more about [&] Flooring Group's Environmental and Energy commitments.